-To constraint the model parameters, we utilized the Cosmic Chronometers (CC) compilation \cite{magana2018cardassian} along with the Pantheon data set \cite{scolnic2018complete}.
-To compare the models with $\Lambda CDM$ we used the criterion of the Bayes evidence. \\
+To constraint the model parameters, we utilized the cosmic chronometers (CC) compilation of \cite{magana2018cardassian}, $H_0$ (the value of the SH0ES collaboration's Hubble constant) and type Ia Supernovae data (SNeIa) of \cite{scolnic2018complete}.
+To compare the models with $\Lambda$CDM we used the criterion of the Bayes evidence. \\

-This paper is organized as follows: in section \ref{sec:f(Q,T)theory}, we give a general overview of the theory.
-The presentation of the specific models and their arrival to reproduce $\Lambda CDM$ is given in section \ref{sec:models}.
+This article is organized as follows: in section \ref{sec:f(Q,T)theory}, we give a general overview of the theory.
+The presentation of the specific models is given in section \ref{sec:models}.
 In section \ref{sec:obsdatabase}, we show the data sets used and the $\chi^2$ functions to minimize.
-The statistical analysis using information and evidence criteria is in sections \ref{sec:methodology} and \ref{sec:model}.
-Final remarks are presented in section \ref{sec:Conclusions}.
+The statistical analysis using the Bayes evidence criteria is done in sections \ref{sec:methodology} and \ref{sec:model}.
+Finally, some final remarks are presented in section \ref{sec:Conclusions}.